 You can clean your battery and probably see improved performance, but be aware that this is probably just a short-term fix because the corrosion will return.
-Many professionals would advise replacing the battery, and possibly even the positive terminal end if it's heavily corroded as well.
+Many professionals would advise replacing the battery and possibly even the positive terminal end if it's also heavily corroded.

 The alternator recharges the battery | Lisa Kowite

-Let's clear up a common misconception.
+Time to clear up a common misconception.
 Your battery light does not indicate a problem with the battery.
 It's normal for your battery light to come on and then go out right when you start your car.
 But if it comes on while you're driving, that's a clear indication that your charging system has a problem, and it's often the result of a failing alternator.
 Your battery's job is to start the car — it's your alternator that generates the power that keeps it running and recharges the battery.

 A more helpful way to interpret that battery light is that it's warning you that your car is running only on battery power.
 If this happens, you will be able to keep driving for a little while.
 If you do, you'll find that your electronic systems start to shut down.
 Your headlights will likely be dim, you may lose seat heaters, radio, etc. Because you won't be able to drive for long solely on battery power, you should keep driving to a minimum.
 Either have your alternator replaced at a trusted shop, or if you're up to the task, head over to Advance for free alternator testing before you purchase your replacement.